Justintime50/github-archive/README.md

 This script is intended to either be used to grab an archive of your entire Github instance or to be setup with a Cron to run daily to pull in any changes to keep a local copy of your Github repos.

+It will pull/clone from the master branch of each repo.

 ```bash
 ./backup.sh
 ```